Corona (song): Background

 Named after the brand of Mexican beer, "Corona" is a protest song.

-The song was inspired by a day trip the band members (Boon, bassist Mike Watt, and drummer George Hurley) had taken to Mexico on the Fourth of July, 1982.
-(The same trip also inspired Watt's composition "I Felt Like a Gringo" on Buzz or Howl Under the Influence of Heat.)
-Moved by his witnessing of some of the more downtrodden elements of the area, Boon set about writing a song in sympathy with the Mexican people.
+The song was inspired by short vacation the band members (Boon, bassist Mike Watt, and drummer George Hurley) had taken to Mexico on the Fourth of July, 1982.
+The same trip also inspired Watt's composition "I Felt Like a Gringo" on Buzz or Howl Under the Influence of Heat.

+Boon was moved by the sight of a woman who was collecting beer bottles to collect the cash deposit for returning the bottles to the store.
+He subsequently wrote a song in sympathy with the Mexican people.

 Recording

 Towards the end of their career, Minutemen started to branch out musically with their songs.
-In contrast to atypical hardcore punk tempos, the band experiments with neo-norteña sounds built on polka rhythms for "Corona."
+In contrast to typical rapid tempos found in hardcore punk, the band experimented with neo-norteña sounds built on polka rhythms for "Corona."
 Drawing from post-punk alongside more eclectic musical influences, their music is an interaction between Hurley's virtuosic drumming, Boon's trebly electric guitar, and Watt's busy bassline.
 Regarding their songwriting, Watt claimed, "We don't write songs, we write rivers."